yWorks/yfiles-power-bi-integration-basic/README.md

 ## Styling

 The widget does not define any properties targeting the diagramming style in order to keep the code tidy and easy to extend.
+Refer to [the yFiles documentation](https://docs.yworks.com/yfileshtml/#/dguide/styles) to learn more about the many styling and [automatic layout](https://docs.yworks.com/yfileshtml/#/dguide/layout) options.

 ## Filtering and slicing